Comparative Analysis of the Efficiency of Application of Legendre Polynomials and Trigonometric Functions to the Numerical Integration of Ito Stochastic Differential Equations: Method of Generalized Multiple Fourier Series

 In order to evaluate the significance of Theorem 1 for practice we will demonstrate its transformed particular cases for $k=1,\ldots,6$ \cite{3}-\cite{17}

 where ${\bf 1}_A$ is the indicator of the set $A$.

-As a result we obtain the following new possibilities and advantages in comparison with the method based on the Milstein approach \cite{19}.
+As a result we obtain the following new possibilities and advantages compared with the method based on the Milstein approach \cite{19}.

-There is an explicit formula (see (\ref{ppppa})) for calculation of expansion coefficients of the iterated Ito stochastic integral (\ref{ito}) with any fixed multiplicity $k$.
+There is the explicit formula (see (\ref{ppppa})) for calculation of expansion coefficients of the iterated Ito stochastic integral (\ref{ito}) with any fixed multiplicity $k$.

-We have new possibilities for exact calculation of the mean-square error of approximation of the iterated Ito stochastic integrals (\ref{ito}) (see Theorem 3 below).
+We have new possibilities for exact calculation of the mean-square error of approximation of the iterated Ito stochastic integrals (\ref{ito}) (see Theorem 8 below).

 Since the used multiple Fourier series is a generalized in the sense that it is built using various complete orthonormal systems of functions in the space $L_2([t, T])$, we have new possibilities for approximation --- we can use not only trigonometric functions as in the Milstein approach \cite{19} but Legendre polynomials.
-As it turned out (see below), it is more convenient to work with Legendre polynomials for building the approximations of the iterated Ito stochastic integrals (\ref{ito}).
-We can choose different numbers $q$ (see Sect.~2) for the approximations of different iterated Ito stochastic integrals from the family (\ref{ito}).
-This is impossible for the approximations based on the Milstein approach \cite{19}.
-The approximations based on Legendre polynomials essentially simpler than the approximations based on trigonometric functions (see (\ref{444}), (\ref{1970}), (\ref{5}), (\ref{6})).
+As it turned out (see below), it is more convenient to work with Legendre polynomials for constructing approximations of the iterated Ito stochastic integrals (\ref{ito}).
+We can choose different numbers $q$ (see Sect.~7) for approximations of different iterated Ito stochastic integrals from the family (\ref{ito}).
+This is impossible for approximations based on the Milstein approach \cite{19}.
+Approximations based on Legendre polynomials essentially simpler than approximations based on trigonometric functions (see (\ref{444}), (\ref{1970}), (\ref{5}), (\ref{6})).

-As we mentioned before, the Milstein approach \cite{19} based on the Karhunen--Loeve expansion of the Brownian bridge process leads to iterated series (in contrast with multiple series from Theorem 1) starting at least from second or third multiplicity of iterated stochastic integrals.
+As we mentioned before, the Milstein approach \cite{19} based on the Karhunen--Loeve expansion of the Brownian bridge process leads to iterated series (in contrast with multiple series from Theorems 1--7) starting at least from the second or third multiplicity of iterated stochastic integrals.
 Multiple series are more convenient for approximation than the iterated ones, since partial sums of multiple series converge for any possible case of convergence to infinity of their upper limits of summation (let us denote them as $p_1,\ldots, p_k$).
-For example, for more simple and convenient for practice case when $p_1=\ldots=p_k=p\to\infty$.
-For iterated series it is obviously not the case.
+For example, when $p_1=\ldots=p_k=p\to\infty$.
+For iterated series, the condition $p_1=\ldots=p_k=p\to\infty$ obviously does not guarantee the convergence of this series.